REI Co-op Trail Pod 30 Review

 One of the biggest drawbacks of the cheaper sleeping bags is heavier materials.
 A size long Trail Pod tipped our scale at 3.04 pounds.
 This weight is more than double that of a premium lightweight bag.
 But to enjoy that weight savings you have to spend at least a hundred dollars more.
-Compared to several similarly priced bags, such as the Marmot Trestles 30, Therm-a-Rest Saros, and Big Agnes Husted 20.
-Based on these comparisons, we believe the Trail Pod offers a respectable warmth-to-weight ratio relative to its price.
+Compared to several similarly priced bags, the Trail Pod is lightest.
+Based on these comparisons, we believe this bag offers a respectable warmth-to-weight ratio relative to its price.

 Although this is a traditional mummy bag, the taper from the head to foot of the bag is fairly mild.
 Its 64-inch shoulder girth is also among the widest of the budget sleeping bags.
 Together these qualities result in a bag that feels particularly spacious.
 The polyester taffeta fabric lining on the inside of the bag is also a favorite of our testers because it feels softer than the glossy nylon found on many more expensive bags.

 Another drawback of affordable sleeping bags is that the insulation is usually bulkier and more difficult to compress.
 This situation is true for the Trail Pod's polyester batting.
 Using a third-party compression sack, we were able to pack it down to 12.1 liters in volume.
-This figure is nearly double the size of the Nemo Kyan 35 or the smallest premium bags.
-It's a liter smaller (or more), however, than several other budget bags in the sub-$100 range.
+This figure is nearly double the size of the smallest bag available for under $200.
+It's a liter or more smaller, however, than several other budget bags in the sub-$100 range.